-Procurement, like any function, has to run or support many different kinds of projects.
-To be a best-in-class business function, procurement has to plan and execute well, engage with stakeholders and consistently show that the vendors being selected are providing the best overall value to the organization.
+Procurement, like any business function, has to continually deliver value.
+Best-in-class procurement organizations plan and execute well, engage with stakeholders and consistently show that the vendors being selected are providing the best overall value to the company.

-That’s why project management is such a critical part of the procurement function.
-As procurements increase in size and complexity, there are simply more activities, stakeholders and risks that need to be identified and managed.
-Having a Project Manager integrated into the procurement process significantly increases the odds of not only a successful procurement, but also a successful implementation.
+That’s why project management is such a critical part of procurement.
+As procurements increase in size and complexity, there are simply more activities, stakeholders and risks that need tobe identified and managed.
+Having a procurement Project Manager integrated into the procurement process significantly increases the odds of not only a successful procurement, but also an on-time, on-budget implementation.

-- Initiating the Project.
 When there is a new procurement, a Project Manager should be assigned so they can kick off the procurement project.
-This includes getting the initial stakeholders together to understand the scope and objectives for the procurement, and to discuss high level expectations and timelines for the project.
+This includes getting the initial stakeholders together to understand the scope and objectives for the procurement, and to discuss high-level expectations and timelines for the project.

-- Coordinating Vendors.
 In addition to coordinating your internal stakeholders, your vendors need coordination too.
 Multiple vendors may be involved during the procurement process, and each vendor may have multiple personnel involved.
-The Project Manager’s role is to ensure each vendor has identified their own project manager who will serve as the single point of contact throughout the procurement, and to coordinate with those PMs to schedule meetings and demos, obtain proposals, get questions answered and facilitate the contracting process.
+The Project Manager’s role is to ensure each vendor has identified their own project manager who will serve as the single point of contact throughout the procurement and to coordinate with those PMs to schedule meetings/demos, obtain proposals, get questions answered, and facilitate the contracting process.